-Robertson Trust Laboratory of Electronic Sterilisation (ROLEST)
+The Robertson Trust Laboratory for Electronic Sterilisation Technologies (ROLEST)

 The need to control and prevent infection is of increasing significance.
 ROLEST was established to investigate and develop electro-technologies to combat public health problems and to provide novel solutions to difficult, and emerging, clinical challenges, as well as supporting the development of new medical technologies and procedures.